realm/realm-swift/README.md

 identical to the ones installed by `sh build.sh install`.
 There are two versions of the static library, one that is compiled with optimization, and one that is compiled for debugging.
-Each one contains code compiled for both iPhone and for the iPhone simulator.
-Each one also includes the Realm core library and is therefore self contained.
+Each one contains code compiled for both iOS devices and for the iOS Simulator.
+Each one also includes the Realm core library and is therefore self-contained.

-After building, the iPhone version of the Objective-C language binding can be tested via the Xcode project in:
+After building, the iOS version of the Objective-C language binding can be tested via the Xcode project in:

     test-iphone/